cenit-io/eCapi/docs/developer-guide/parser-algorithms/parse_from_api_request_2_integration_db_variant.md

 ## parse_from_api_request_2_integration_db_variant

-Set the value of each property in the data structure of the variant record corresponding to the integration.
+It transforms and sets the data of the product variant properties, received from the **OMNA API service** be stored in the intermediate data structure in OMNA.

+**Resources related with this parser:**

+* OMNA API service to update the specific properties of a product variant: [Update Variant Properties](//doc-api.omna.io/api-spec/index.html#operation/update_integration_variant_beta_).
+* Data type where the transformed data will be stored: [DIVariant](../data-types/DIVariant.md).

 ### Definition